EXPLAINER-The Zaporizhzhia nuclear power plant's shutdown | Headlines

 - Ukraine

-OVERVIEW Zaporizhzhia has been occupied by Russian forces since March.
+Zaporizhzhia has been occupied by Russian forces since March.
 Ukrainian staff have, however, continued to operate the plant, albeit in stressful conditions that the International Atomic Energy Agency has repeatedly described as unsafe.
+Despite the Russian occupation, Ukraine continues to decide what happens at the plant in terms of which reactors operate and how, IAEA chief Rafael Grossi told a news conference on Monday.

+Russia and Ukraine have accused each other of shelling at the site that has damaged buildings and brought down power lines essential to cooling fuel in its six reactors, even when the reactors are in cold shutdown as they are now.
+Controlled fission, the splitting of nuclear fuel atoms inside a reactor core, generates heat that turns water into steam to spin turbines and produce electricity.
+A runaway chain reaction can, however, cause a major accident like those at Fukushima or Chernobyl.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)